Return to the search form Return to your search results

 Program dates vary from year to year, but typically follow the University of Iowa’s academic calendar.

-You can find detailed semester dates for the upcoming sessions on the Term Dates website.
+You can find detailed semester dates for the upcoming sessions under the Term Dates heading on Lancaster's study abroad website.

 Spring semester students will study at Lancaster during both their Lent (Spring) Term and Summer Term.